 What CPU Socket Does My Motherboard Have?

-Once you know which motherboard you have, head over to Google and type in your motherboard’s manufacturer and model, followed by the word “specs” or “specifications“.
+Once you’ve figured out the name of your motherboard, head over to Google and run a search for it, followed by the word “specs” or “specifications“.

 For example, I would type in “MSI X570 Prestige Creation specs” into Google for my motherboard.